celesrenata/pfsense-ultimate-config/README.md

     10. Click **NordVPN** under **Services** on the left navigation bar.
     11. Scroll down until you see **Access token**
     12. Generate a new token for 30 days.
-    13. Paste into Konsole as ```nordvpn login --token <copied tokenID without the aligator brackets>```
+    13. Paste into Konsole as ```nordvpn login --token <copied tokenID without the alligator brackets>```
         * <span style="color:yellow">Watch out for garbage at the beginning and end of the copied string, it doesn't paste cleanly!</span>
     14. ```nordvpn connect```
     15. ```sudo wg show```
     16. ```sudo wg showconf nordlynx```
-    17. Save this information somewhere as you will need it later!
+    17. Save this information from all 3 commands as you will need it later!
 I saved mine with my favorite text editor which wasn't installed:
         * ```sudo apt-get install vim```
+    18. ```nordvpn disconnect```

 ## Initial pfSense Setup
-14. Open an installed browser **Firefox/Chromium/Konqueror** and navigate to 192.168.1.1 (unless you had to change it above, however, I will be referring to it as 192.168.1.1 for the rest of this section).
+1. Open an installed browser **Firefox/Chromium/Konqueror** and navigate to 192.168.1.1 (unless you had to change it above, however, I will be referring to it as 192.168.1.1 for the rest of this section).
-15. Login to pfSense using the default login credentials: **admin / pfsense**
+2. Login to pfSense using the default login credentials: **admin / pfsense**
-16. Follow the general setup instructions and make changes on steps I highlight below:
+3. Follow the general setup instructions and make changes on steps I highlight below:
     1. **Step 2**: Setup the hostname and search domain of your firewall, for this I use **pfSense** and **virtualhome.local**:<br>
 ![venv-virtualbox-pfsense-setup-wizard-1.png](images/venv-virtualbox-pfsense-setup-wizard-1.png)
     2. **Step 3**: NTP settings are safe to leave alone unless you have your own: